Roodbaraky/NC-News-Solo/README.md

 PATCH /api/articles/:article_id:
 - updates the properties of an article corresponding to the article_id.
 Properties are updated according to the object sent in the request body (currenlty in the form { inc_votes: newVote }, where newVote can be a postive or negative integer)

+DELETE /api/comments/:comment_id
+- deletes the comment corresponding to the comment_id supplied.